 There are many things in my life that I enjoy, but would not be completely devastated if required to give them up.
 My dishwasher is not one of them.

-During our recent kitchen remodel, we donated the old appliances to Habitat for Humanity, all except for my stripped down 14-year-old Whirlpool dishwasher.
+During our recent kitchen remodel, we got rid of the appliances, all except for my stripped down 14-year-old Whirlpool dishwasher.

-Even though it has been replaced, it awaits its new home in our future basement remodel.
-I could not part with it.
-It does a flawless job, not because it’s such a high-end machine but because I have learned the secrets of how to get any dishwasher to perform well.
+Even though it has been replaced, it has found a new home across town with our son and family.
+It continues to do a flawless job, not because it’s such a high-end machine (it’s not), but because I have learned the secrets of how to get any dishwasher to perform well.

-I don’t care how old your dishwasher is.
-If it will turn on, spray water and go through some kind of cycle, you can turn out sparkling clean dishes.
-Trust me on this.
+It doesn’t matter how old your dishwasher is.
+If it will turn on, spray hot water and go through some kind of cycle, you can turn out sparkling clean dishes.
+You just need to know a few secrets about cleaning, maintaining, and operating it.

 Stop rinsing, just STOP!